mshassani/MIPS-Emulator/README.md

 ---

-## Goals
+# Project Goals

-- Learn computer architecture through implementation.
+- Learn computer architecture by implementing hardware components in software.
-- Build a clean, modular, and extensible emulator.
+- Build a clean, modular and extensible MIPS32 emulator.
-- Simulate the execution of MIPS32 machine instructions.
+- Simulate the execution of MIPS machine instructions.
 - Provide a solid foundation for future pipeline and cache implementations.